hippogriffin/woabelfast_summer_project/README.md

 This role is added to the project through including it in the site.yml file, under the roles heading.

+## Installing Nginx

+The nginx role from ansible galaxy was installed using the following command:

+    ansible-galaxy install geerlingguy.nginx -p roles

+Inside site.yml,  the role was applied to the webservers group which contains the proxy VM

+## mysql

+Installs and configures MySQL or MariaDB server on RHEL/CentOS or Debian/Ubuntu servers.

+    ansible-galaxy install geerlingguy.mysql

+This role was then included in the site.yml file and only installed on the db servers.

+We then built on this role by updating the db_servers.yml file within the group_vars folder to create users, set the admin password, and create a Database.

+When we ssh onto the db server we can log on as MySQL root user using:

+    mysql -u root -p

+We can then check our users or databases by using one of the following commands...

+    SELECT User, Host, Password FROM mysql.user;
+or

+     SHOW DATABASES;

 # Sudoer Groups using Ansible